iamtheblackunicorn/AllAboutClubs/README.md

 ## BUILDING :hammer:

-- Certiciates need to be placed into `android/app` in form of a file called `key.jks`.
+- Certificates need to be placed into `android/app` in the form of a file called `key.jks`.
-- The key's password needs to be filled out  in `android/app/key.properties`.
+- The password of `key.jks` needs to be filled out  in `android/app/key.properties`.
 - `flutter pub get` needs to be run.
 - To make a build, `flutter build apk` needs to be run.